skienzmatishun/rippreport/content/p/ignorance-is-bliss/index.md

 ---
-title: "IGNORANCE IS BLISS"
+title: IGNORANCE IS BLISS
 date: 2018-11-16
-thumbnail: "img/ignorance-is-bliss.jpg"
+thumbnail: img/ignorance-is-bliss.jpg
 categories:
 - freaky-friday
 authors:
 - ripp-report
+alttags: "Cartoon ostrich head in sand, symbolizing Fairhope voters rejecting a new government system"
 ---
 I knew I could count on the Lagniappe to produce a comprehensive article about the recent referendum election in Fairhope.
 Well done.

 ## Fairhope voters reject council-manager form of government - Lagniappe Mobile